 Usdaw’s Freedom From Fear Campaign works to prevent violence, threats and abuse against workers.
 We do this by engaging the public, shopworkers and the Government.

-Interim results of Usdaw’s Freedom From Fear Survey show that over the past year over two-thirds of shopworkers were verbally abused, 41% were threatened and around 400 were assaulted every day.
+Results of last year’s Usdaw’s Freedom From Fear Survey show that over the past year over two-thirds of shopworkers were verbally abused, 41% were threatened and over 400 were assaulted every day.
 These are significant increases on last year’s survey with abuse and assaults up by 25%.
-To find out more view our 2018 Survey Results.
+To find out more view our 2019 Survey Results.

 We raise awareness with the public that violence, threats and abuse against workers is unacceptable behaviour.
 We give workers the confidence to speak out and report abuse, not accept it as part of the job.